stpnwf/ZestyTheme/README.md

 For more info on custom colors [click here](./colorschemes/COLORS.md).
 For more color schemes check out MakD's [Zombie Repo](https://github.com/MakD/zombie-release/tree/main#color-palettes).

 ### Alt login wallpaper
-Finally _if_ you would like to use the alternative(stylish) login wallpaper, add the line below to your Custom CSS as well:
+Finally, _if_ you would like to use the alternative(stylish) login wallpaper, add the line below to your Custom CSS as well:

 ```css
 @import url('https://cdn.jsdelivr.net/gh/stpnwf/ZestyTheme@latest/login-alt.css');